liamchampton/golang-twitter-bot-workshop/Labs/lab-3.md

 > **Note**: If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the --sso and succeeds with the --sso option.

-1. Enter your IBM Cloud credentials when prompted
+2. Enter your IBM Cloud credentials when prompted
-2. Target Cloud Foundary with IBM Cloud by using: `ibmcloud target --cf`
+3. Target Cloud Foundary with IBM Cloud by using: `ibmcloud target --cf`
-3. Push your app into Cloud Foundary: `ibmcloud cf push`
+4. Push your app into Cloud Foundary: `ibmcloud cf push`

 If the push is successful, your application will be created and you should see it running in the UI after a minute or two :clap:

 To see your application running and have it output a joke, go to the main resource page and click on the `Visit App URL`.
-At the end of the URL append `/showjoke`
+At the end of the URL append the route you created `/showjoke`

 ![Running App URL](../images/RunningAppURL.png)

+The next stage of this workshop will be turning this web app into a twitter bot, continue onto [Lab 4](./lab-4.md)